 SOCIOL 212 Elementary Statistics

 How can we make sense of statistics and rates used to describe the COVID-19 pandemic?
-What do babies have to do with the economy?
+Are there too few babies?
 What explains racial inequality in health outcomes?
-How do young adult transitions differ across the globe?
 This course provides and introduction to demographic perspectives and tools that help us unpack these questions and understand key aspects of population growth, decline, movement, and change.
-A syllabus for this course is not yet available (but stay tuned!).
+A syllabus for this course is available here.